 - 1. If you are a US citizen or resident eligible for federal financial aid, fill out the FAFSA form to determine your need score. - 2.
 Fill out the application form and submit by the deadline. - For summer entry, apply by March 1st. - For fall entry, apply for June 1st. - For spring entry, apply by November 1st. - 3.
 Awards will be announced no later than 4 weeks before the start of classes each semester. - 4.
 Register for classes by University deadlines. - 5.
 Pay tuition (less your scholarship) no later than University deadlines. - 6.
 Your scholarship will be credited to your student account one week before tuition deadlines each semester.
 Assistantships Students with regular admission to a graduate program in Biomimicry, as well as proof of citizenship or right to work in the US, are eligible to apply for Graduate Research or Graduate Service Assistantships.
 Research Assistants/Associates (RAs) A graduate research assistant is a student appointed part-time by the university whose primary responsibilities are research related.
 Graduate research assistants may assist faculty members in research and creative activities, perform administrative or editorial duties directly connected to research and creative activities, develop and evaluate instructional materials and/or curricula, or assume responsibilities for a designated research area under the direct supervision of a faculty member.
 Research Assistantship appointments are available one time per year and extend through the entire academic year (fall and spring).
 RA appointments may be extended through a summer semester but this is dependent upon the project and the availability of supervisors.
 Research assistantships are awarded on a competitive basis and are funded by The Biomimicry Center.
-Your hire will be processed by the School of Life Sciences and managed by the Biomimicry Program leads and faculty.
+Your hire will be processed by the College of Global Futures and managed by the Biomimicry Program leads and faculty.
 The positions are offered as 0.25 FTE (10 hours/week).
 Compensation is \$4000/semester, plus 50% of tuition.
-Graduate Service Assistant (GSA) While many of the general policies and expectations also apply to graduate service assistants and graduate interns, GSAs and interns are not bound by the same eligibility requirements as TAs and RAs and do not receive the same benefits as TAs and RAs (e.g., tuition remission).
-This handbook describes the general roles and responsibilities of TAs and RAs as well as policies regarding their supervision and evaluation.
-TA/RA Handbook: https://graduate.asu.edu/ta-ra-handbook Once you are enrolled:
+Graduate Service Assistant (GSA) We regularly hired GSAs to serve in the capacity of grading review and assistance for courses.
+In order to qualify, you must have completed the course in question, and been recognized by the instructor as a good candidate.
+You will be directly contacted by the faculty to confirm mutual interest.
+While many of the general policies and expectations also apply to graduate service assistants and graduate interns, GSAs and interns are not bound by the same eligibility requirements as TAs and RAs and do not receive the same benefits as TAs and RAs (e.g., tuition remission).
+This handbook describes the general roles and responsibilities of TAs and RAs as well as policies regarding their supervision and evaluation. https://graduate.asu.edu/ta-ra-handbook Once you are enrolled: